South African wine: Wine regions

-As of 2003, South Africa was 17th in terms of area planted with vines, with the country owning 1.5% of the world's grape vineyards with 110000 ha.
-Yearly production among South Africa's wine regions is usually around 10 million hL (264 million US gallons) which regularly puts the country among the top ten wine producing countries in the world.
-The majority of wine production in South Africa takes place in the Cape, particularly the south-west corner near the coastal region.
+As of 2003, South Africa ranked 17th by area planted with vines, with 1.5% of the world's grape vineyards covering 110000 ha.
+Yearly production across South Africa's wine regions is typically around 10 million hL (264 million US gallons), placing the country among the top ten wine-producing countries in the world.
+The majority of wine production in South Africa occurs in the Cape, particularly in the south-western corner near the coast.
 The historical heart of South African wine has been the area near the Cape Peninsula and modern-day Cape Town.
-This area is still of prominence in the industry being home to the major wine regions of Constantia, Stellenbosch and Paarl.
-Today, wine is grown throughout the Western Cape and in parts of the Northern Cape, KwaZulu-Natal and Eastern Cape regions.
-The river regions along the Breede Valley, Olifants and Orange Rivers are among the warmest areas and are often the location of bulk wine production and distillation.
-The cooler climate regions east of Cape Town along the Indian Ocean coast, such as Walker Bay and Elgin, have seen vast expansion and development in recent years as producers experiment with cool climate varietals and wine styles.
+This area remains prominent in the industry, being home to the major wine regions of Constantia, Stellenbosch, and Paarl.
+Today, wine is produced throughout the Western Cape and in parts of the Northern Cape, KwaZulu-Natal, and Eastern Cape.
+The river regions along the Breede Valley, Olifants, and Orange Rivers are among the warmest areas and are often the location of bulk wine production and distillation.
+The cooler-climate regions east of Cape Town along the Indian Ocean coast, such as Walker Bay and Elgin, have experienced substantial expansion and development in recent years as producers experiment with cool-climate varietals and wine styles.

 Below are some notable Wine of Origins districts.